 1. Choose your channels carefully.

-Direct Mail
+Direct mail

 In such an intensely digital world, it’s easy to brush off direct mail as an outdated channel.
-However, physical mail is anything but obsolete—it’s a valuable communication tool with high response rates, ROI, and visibility.
-Sending letters, postcards, pamphlets, and other mailers can not only help support your marketing activities, but make a valuable impression on supporters.
+However, it’s anything but obsolete—it’s a valuable communication tool with high response rates, ROI, and visibility.
+In fact, 75% of Millennials surveyed said receiving personal mail makes them feel special.

-The Meyer Partners guide to direct mail fundraising dives deeper into the benefits and best practices of this medium, emphasizing the intimacy of direct mail and how—with a targeted approach—it can be one of your most valuable channels.
+Meyer Partners’ guide to direct mail fundraising dives deeper into the benefits and best practices of this medium, emphasizing the intimacy of direct mail and how—with a targeted approach—it can be one of your most valuable channels.
 In particular, direct mail is a medium that thrives on storytelling, giving you the ideal platform to physically and emotionally connect with readers.

 Email

+Both inexpensive and inspirational, email marketing is a critical medium to engage with and continually keep in contact with donors.
 To minimize the number of donors who scroll past your emails or lose them in the clutter of their inboxes, use the following tips to stand out:

 • Create a visually pleasing layout.